EoghanDelaney/pands-project/README.md

 <p align="center">
     <img src='images/graphs/hist_sep_len.png' width=45%/><img src='images/graphs/hist_sep_wid.png' width=45%/>
 </p>
 In order to get a better understanding of section 2.2 we can plot the dataframe to a graph.
 These graphs give use a visual representation of the data and how it acts.
 In order to view the data we plot all species in seprate on a Swarmplot from the seaborn library.
-A two by two graph each one showing Petal Length, Petal Width, Sepal Length & Sepal Width.
+A two by two graph, each one showing Petal Length, Petal Width, Sepal Length & Sepal Width.

 <p align="center">
     <img src='images/graphs/4_dotplot_matrix.PNG'/>